-During winter, widespread power outages can occur without advanced warning.
+During winter, widespread power outages can occur without warning.
 Ice and snow can weigh down power lines and cause them to snap.
-Rather than allowing your business to rise and fall based on the condition of the local power grid, you need to get prepared.
+Rather than allowing your business to rise and fall based on the condition of the local power grid, you need to be prepared.
 A functional commercial generator is something every business owner should have in place.

 Current predictions are that the winter of 2022-2023 will be quite brutal.
-Before cold weather arrives, you need to work on getting your commercial generator ready.
-Here are some things you can do to prepare your commercial generator for cold weather.
+Before the cold weather arrives, you need to work on getting your commercial generator ready.

 1. Put Your Engine Block Heater To Use

 One of the best things you can get for your commercial generator is an engine block heater.
-The engine block heater, also known as a water jacket heater, will help to prevent issues involving cold starting.
+The engine block heater, also known as a water jacket heater, will help prevent issues involving the cold from starting.
 This heater is designed to warm your engine oil when the engine is idle.

-2. Don’t Forget to Run Your Generator Regularly
+2. Donā€™t Forget to Run Your Generator Regularly

 3. Keep Your Battery Charged